nicslabdev/NICS-CyberLab/README.md

 ---

 ## 📝 Acknowledgments
-This repository is part of the project "CiberIA: Investigación e Innovación para la Integración de Ciberseguridad e Inteligencia Artificial" (Proyecto C079/23), financed by "European Union NextGeneration-EU, the Recovery Plan, Transformation and Resilience", through INCIBE.
+This repository has been partially supported by the project "CiberIA: Investigación e Innovación para la Integración de Ciberseguridad e Inteligencia Artificial" (Proyecto C079/23), financed by "European Union NextGeneration-EU, the Recovery Plan, Transformation and Resilience", through INCIBE.
 It has also been partially supported by the project SecAI (PID2022-139268OB-I00) funded by the Spanish Ministerio de Ciencia e Innovacion, and Agencia Estatal de Investigacion.